 10. A few other things to think about in no particular order

-- lots of other sites have very tight integration with Facebook.
+- lots of other sites have very tight integrations with Facebook.
 Which of those sites can help spread your story?
 Is it worth using them?
-Do you use them already and haven’t set up the integration yet?
-Get.
-On.
-It.

 - Have a long, hard look at your privacy settings.
 The more closed things are, the harder it is to get the message out beyond the inner circle of your friends.